kyma-project/kyma/docs/05-technical-reference/06-custom-resources/smgt-02-sc-usage-kind.md

 ### Finalizer

-Every UsageKind contains a finalizer which prevents deletion of the UsageKind in use.
+Every UsageKind contains a finalizer that prevents deletion of the UsageKind in use.
 The ServiceBindingUsage Controller removes the finalizer only when the UsageKind is not used by any ServiceBindingUsage.

 ## Custom resource parameters